sparkychild/ChuChuBoTTT/README.md

 Pokemon-Showdown-Bot

+This repository has been abandonned, and will no longer be updated.
+Technical support for for this will no longer be given.
+Please refer to https://github.com/sparkychild/FoxieBot/ instead.
 ====================

 A chat bot for [Pokémon Showdown][1].
 This bot has a number of commands, some helpful and some less so, as well as the capability to mod.
 It only reacts to basic offences such as flooding/caps/stretching.